What comes to mind when you think about Topsail Island, NC?

 On Shore Surf Shop: You knew this one would make the list!
 On Shore offers surfing and stand-up paddle board lessons, rents equipment, and sells anything and everything you could possibly need to have a successful surf session.
 On Shore also does on-site board repair in the event that your personal equipment has incurred dings or holes.
 Located in Surf City, this shop is smack dab in the middle of Topsail Island surf and turf.

-North Topsail Surf & Paddle: If you're nearer to the top end of the island, you may prefer to pop into North Topsail Surf & Paddle.
+Drop in Surf: If you're nearer to the top end of the island, you may prefer to pop into Drop In Surf & Paddle.
 This shop also offers surf lessons as well as paddle board or kayak tours along the Intracoastal Waterway.
 You can also rent any necessary board equipment here.

 Click here for a more complete list of places to rent gear or take lessons.